DESTRealm/optionally/README.md

 ```

 In this example, if `--number` is supplied anything but a number (an integer at
-that!), Optionally will throw an OptionallyOptionsValueException.
-You'll need to
+that!), Optionally will throw an OptionsValueException.
+You'll need to catch
-catch this exception and do something useful with it, such as printing out the
+this exception and do something useful with it, such as printing out the
 script's usage text or perhaps a descriptive error so the user has an idea what
 went wrong.